 Tourist information includes weather at Lake Como, how to get to Lake Como, attractions of Lake Como like Bellagio and the numeros villas & gardens that line the shores of Lake Como as well as information on how to travel around Lake Como.

 Lake Como is the most popular of the Italian lakes where all the superlatives of a vacation in Italy seem to exist side-by-side set against the back-drop of enchanting alpine vistas.
-Palatial villas line its shores, the flora drapes in shoreline and cute lakeside villages where wisteria, bougainvillea, and rose-laden belvederes frame the scenery.
+All the shores of the Como Lake have plenty of attractions: palatial villas line its shores, the flora drapes

 Not the largest of the Italian lakes, and certainly not the cleanest as it has been assaulted by hordes of tourists over the years it still retains the title of Italy's most beautiful Lake.
 Even Italians, who are spoilt for beauty in their own country have a special place in their hearts for Lake Como which is also the location for a popular Italian soap opera.